12 Days in Taiwan – Itinerary Retrospection

 Day 1 (Taichung)

-Travel from Taoyuan International Airport to Taichung (2 hrs): there are numerous ways to get from Taoyuan International Airport to Taichung, and this is one of those rare occasions that taking the train is actually quite a bit slower than just getting a private driver to navigate the roads.
+Travel from Taoyuan International Airport to Taichung (2 hrs): There are numerous ways to get from Taoyuan International Airport to Taichung, and this is one of those rare occasions where taking the train is actually quite a bit slower than just getting a private driver to navigate the roads.
 Don’t just take my word for it.
 See for yourself:

 What a shocker.
-I reckon that the almost fourty minute difference despite that the two routes are almost the same distance-wise is in view of the number times you have to hop from one train/bus to the next.
-And keeping in mind that you will have luggage to carry around, and possibly even kids already a little weary from the flight in, as we did.
-Long story short.
-If you’re getting to Taichung immediately like we did, go with a private driver and save yourself both the hassle and time.
+I reckon that the almost forty-minute difference, despite the two routes being almost the same distance-wise, is due to the number of times you have to hop from one train or bus to the next.
+And keep in mind that you will have luggage to carry around, and possibly even kids already a little weary from the flight in, as we did.
+Long story short: if you’re getting to Taichung immediately like we did, go with a private driver and save yourself both the hassle and time.

 Akaoni Steak – Fengjia (1+ hr): Blog Post here.
-Our flight into Taipei was delayed by more than an hour, and with heavier peak hour traffic, we got to Taichung finally about two hours past the initially projected time.
-Feng Chia Night Market was a short and easy 7 minute walk from our place of stay in Taichung, and there are numerous street food, eateries and restaurants located in the main night market and also on the peripheral areas.
-Steak Akaoni is rated #30 of 868 restaurants according to Tripadvisor for the area (we had no idea before we chose this place), is situated at a junction, and offers Japanese-styled steaks and other western-type cuisines.
-There’s free flow of two soup types, and is also common for many Taiwanese restaurants, simple drink-types too.
+Our flight into Taipei was delayed by more than an hour, and with heavier peak-hour traffic, we got to Taichung finally about two hours past the initially projected time.
+Feng Chia Night Market was a short and easy 7-minute walk from our place of stay in Taichung, and there are numerous street food stalls, eateries and restaurants located in the main night market and also on the peripheral areas.
+Steak Akaoni is rated #30 of 868 restaurants according to Tripadvisor for the area (we had no idea before we chose this place), is situated at a junction, and offers Japanese-styled steaks and other Western-type cuisines.
+There’s free flow of two soup types and, as is common in many Taiwanese restaurants, simple drink types too.
 The food was sumptuous with moderate to high prices to boot (relative to how much we paid per meal in Taiwan), and the place accepted credit card payment.

 Overnight in Xitun District apartment (Taichung)